 My higher power worked in mysterious ways.
 On July 23, 2019, my life forever changed.
-That’s the day I entered Megan‘s House in Lowell, Massachusetts.
+That’s the day I entered Megan‘s House for residential treatment in Lowell, Massachusetts.
 I had to complete the six-month program for probation.
 Six months seemed like a long time.
 I knew I was in the right place and god did this for me.
 I didn’t know this house was going to save my life, but it did!
 This was the hardest, most challenging journey I have ever accomplished in my life.
 I never gave up even when I really wanted to.
 While I was there, I went through an ongoing trial, fighting for my son.
 In this trial I was forced to talk about the abuse I had gone through and had to face all the damage I was put through.
 Megan’s House showed me how to be mentally prepared for the outcome and also showed me the support that I needed.
 They fought with me and stayed on my side through it all.

 When I first got to Megan’s House the goal was adoption and somewhere along this road things changed.
 As of today, the trial is still going on and my son is now reunified with me.
 I thank Megan’s House for forever changing my life.
 I gave this program my 110%.
 While I was there, I made friendships that will last a lifetime.
 Every time I came home I had the best support.
 I will always call Megan’s House home because for the first time in forever I knew this is what home was supposed to feel like.
 The staff generally cares, and it shows.
 I was only supposed to stay 6 months, but I stayed longer.
 I didn’t ever want to leave!
 I graduated April 27th 2020.
 I still call Megan’s House today, whether it’s for advice, just to cry or talk, or even call to thank them.